arbyste/jp-mining-note/docs/docs/setupyomitan.md

     fill the `IsSentenceCard` field here.

-The custom markers like `{jpmn-primary-definition}` is not provided by Yomichan by default.
+The custom markers like `{jpmn-primary-definition}` is not provided by Yomitan by default.
 See the section below to make these markers usable.

 ---

-# Yomichan Templates
+# Yomitan Templates
-Yomichan supports user inserted template code that allows the automatic separation of bilingual and monolingual dictionary definitions, custom stylization, etc.
+Yomitan supports user inserted template code that allows the automatic separation of bilingual and monolingual dictionary definitions, custom stylization, etc.
 This note type makes heavy use of these custom templates.